 Flagstaff Gardens, Melbourne inner city

-Highest point in Melbourne city, Another View trail.
+Highest point in Melbourne city, on the Another View trail, tennis and basketball courts.
+Established trees and walking paths.

 LaTrobe Street, Melbourne